edelkas/lzwrb/README.md

 [09:48:25.909] LZW -> Decoded data: 234.375KiB (98.15% compression).
 ```

 Note how the encoder automatically selected a minimum code size of 5 bits, which suffices to hold the specified alphabet.
-Specifying fewer minimum bits will be silently corrected by the encoder as well.
+Specifying fewer minimum bits doesn't make sense, and will be silently corrected by the encoder as well.

 Note that if the provided alphabet does not contain all the symbols that compose the data to be encoded, this will result in unexpected and incorrect behaviour; most likely an exception, although in some rare cases it could just result in garbled data.
 Therefore, the user should do either of the following: